tiftikhar775/BigTwo/README.md

     Diamond, Clubs, Hearts, Spades

-Since the three of diamonds is the lowest value card, it must be the first card that is played at the start of each game.
+Since the three of diamonds is the lowest value card, it must be the first card that is played at the start of each game, either as a single or part of a combination.
 Thus, whoever has the 3 of diamonds goes first.

 ### Combinations